-- The fund is not intended to replace support for faculty travel from existing sources (e.g., contracts and grants, and current policies or practices for travel support within colleges or departments).
+- The fund is not intended to replace support for faculty and librarian travel from existing sources (e.g., contracts and grants, and current policies or practices for travel support within colleges or departments).
 If those sources have been utilized for an earlier presentation, the committee will entertain a request for funds in support of an additional presentation.
-The intent is to increase the number of times that UH faculty members appear on the programs at national and international peer-reviewed meetings.
+The intent is to increase the number of times that UH faculty members and librarians appear on the programs at national and international peer-reviewed meetings.

-- An award may be allocated only if the faculty member is presenting his or her research or creative work at a qualifying venue; and only if there is a peer-review process such that the presentation might have been rejected.
+- An award may be allocated only if the faculty member or librarian is presenting his or her research or creative work at a qualifying venue; and only if there is a peer-review process such that the presentation might have been rejected.

 - Qualifying venues include regular or annual meetings of a national (US or another country's national society) or international professional society; or quadrennial (or otherwise periodically occurring) international congresses that are sponsored by a number of national professional societies.
 Professional societies are usually defined as those that collect dues, have elected officers, and may have published journals or other outlets for scholarly work.
 Qualifying venues may also include meetings sponsored by a government agency or industrial society if the meetings are of an academic nature and take place annually or biennially; and juried competitions of a national or international scope that are held regularly.

 - Funds are not to be allocated to attend special meetings, Festschrifts, meetings of special interest groups, etc. Funds will not be allocated for travel to participate as a panelist, session chair, or proposal reviewer.

 - The fund is not intended to provide support for a presentation at another university, a museum, or comparable institution, even if by invitation.

 - In the case of a key note presentation, the applicant must provide documentation of a peer-review process and documentation that no external funding is provided for the presentation.